Southeast Asia's oilfield service minnows come of age

-SINGAPORE/KUALA LUMPUR (Reuters) - From hauling rigs to delivering toilet paper, firms from Southeast Asia are cornering lucrative niches of the oilfield services market to deliver growth that far outstrips that of much larger global peers.
+SINGAPORE/KUALA LUMPUR, July 22 (Reuters) - From hauling rigs to delivering toilet paper, firms from Southeast Asia are cornering lucrative niches of the oilfield services market to deliver growth that far outstrips that of much larger global peers.

 SapuraKencana Petroleum and Ezion Holdings lead a group of top 20 Malaysia- and Singapore-listed companies that grew assets by 30 percent to $8.4 billion last year, according to Reuters analysis of company data.